 I don't heat style my hair often—I used to, and then it all broke off.
 To be honest, I haven't ever made the health of my hair a priority.
-So, when quarantine hit and I was barely leaving the house (save for a 15-minute walk here or there)—I decided to give my hair the R&R it so desperately deserved.
+I was barely leaving the house (save for a 15-minute walk here or there)—I decided to give my hair the R&R it so desperately deserved.
 Think: tons of masking, hydrating and bond-building shampoo and conditioner, and absolutely no heat.
 And it worked, as my hair has grown more over the last few months than it has in the last few years.

 Still, there are times when I like to mix things up.
 I love my natural curls, but I also love a smoother style from time to time.
 But, I am no longer willing to risk the health of my hair.
 Enter: T3's Lucea ID Straightening and Styling Iron ($235), a heat-styling tool that actually takes your hair type and texture into consideration.
 You can personalize the settings and the tool adjusts its own heat settings as a result.
 Sound too good to be true?
 Below, find my full, honest review of the Lucea ID Straightening and Styling Iron—complete with before and after photos.

 BEST FOR: All hair types and textures

 ABOUT THE BRAND: T3 exists to offer a better, smarter, easier way to style by demystifying the styling routine and pioneering a new kind of hair tools: technology-forward, fast-working, designed with high performance and better results in mind.

 About My Hair: Curly, fine, and prone to breakage